tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-With this in place, we can now easily create instances of our models without the need to specify attributes every time.
+With this in place, we can now easily create instances of our models without explicitly setting all of the attributes.

 ```ruby
 FactoryBot.build(:camera)